open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 DigiD, eHerkenning and eIDAS support through the OIDC protocol rather than SAML.
 Depends on an OpenID Connect provider that implements the SAML flows under the hood.
-Implemented throught the ``oidc`` flavour of the django-digid-eherkenning library.
+Implemented using the ``oidc`` flavour of the django-digid-eherkenning library.

 Organisation (OIDC)
 -------------------